 - Dreamforce – November 19-22, 2019 / San Francisco

 Salesforce’s annual event.
 Dreamforce was one of the first B2B conferences and it’s by far the largest event with nearly 200,000 participants, 3,000 sessions, and a lot of deals and money being thrown around.

 Many B2B companies have created conferences around their customers’ pain points.
 If you share these challenges, or wish to dive deeper into topics, like customer success, content marketing or inside sales, there are other really great conferences you can attend:

 B2B Content Marketing

-Events and conferences are shortcuts to communities and target markets.
-To speed up product-market validation or increase your growth rate, you can attend your target market’s events or visit your customers’ watering hole.
+Events and conferences are shortcuts to target markets.
+To speed up product-market validation or accelerate your startup’s growth, you can attend your customers’ industry events or visit your customers’ watering hole.